 Making the connection between your learning/development as a teacher and The Standards is a steady, ongoing process.
-Teaching is a complex task and so coming to terms with the various aspects of the job takes time and commitment to understanding the demands.
+Teaching is a complex task and coming to terms with the various aspects of the job takes time and a commitment to understanding the demands.

-The e-portfolio and presentation is an assessed activity, and it will also provide you with a record of the foundation you have laid for becoming a teacher.
+The capstone presentation is an assessed activity, and it will also provide you with a record of the foundation you have laid for becoming a teacher.
 All teachers, irrespective of their experience or status in a school, are required to maintain a portfolio of work that attests to the Standards for the Teaching Profession.

-Some suggestions to help with your e-portfolio include:
+Some suggestions to help with your portfolio of evidence include: